mbaske/grid-sensor/README.md

 }
 ```

-For the dangerous barrel, the component inspector now shows:
+For the dangerous barrel, the component inspector looks like this (`Distance` was added by pressing the list's `+` button).

 ![Detection Inspector Settings](Images/insp-detect3.png)